jangernert/FeedReader/README.md

 make
 sudo make install
 ```
-Arch users can build the latest version using `yaourt feedreader-git`
+Arch users can build the latest version using `yaourt -S feedreader-git`